-Microsoft has officially announced the end-of-life for Skype for Business Online, effective July 31, 2021.
+Last summer, Microsoft officially announced the end-of-life for Skype for Business Online, effective July 31, 2021.
 After this date, organizations using Skype will be forced to use Teams for internal and external communication, screensharing, and conference calling.

 Current Skype for Business customers can continue to use the existing service, including adding new users, until August 1, 2021.
-Any new customers, however, will immediately be routed to Microsoft Teams starting on September 1, 2019.
+New customers, however, have been immediately routed to Microsoft Teams since September 1, 2019.

 While this announcement is significant, it is hardly surprising.
 Microsoft has been less than subtle about their plans to put Skype in the rear-view mirror and shift to Teams as their preferred communication platform.
 They’ve made significant investments in making Microsoft Teams “the hub for teamwork,” combining chat, video, voice, and document collaboration into a single, integrated application.